But that set the stage. Less than a week later, the pound made a

 the web site almost daily and looked through the photos of the

-pups.
-None of them aroused any interest in me at all until I saw
+other pups.
+None of them aroused any interest in me at all until

 markings on the face.
 I went to meet her on a Thursday